 Yes.
 Each child enrolled in our Young Toddler, Pre-Primary and Primary Program will receive hot lunch, prepared by a catering company.
 Lunch for Primary program is served family style, where the food is set up in serving dishes and the children prepare their own plates or served by an adult.
 Children clean their dishes by scrapping off the extra food and neatly stack them to be returned into the kitchen to be loaded in dishwasher.
 Children help with after lunch clean up activities to aid to the independence.
 Lunch is served with 2% milk and water for beverages.
 Pre-Primary children will be provided with a healthy snack containing a starch and a fruit or vegetable.
 Children in the Primary program are asked to provide snacks.
 This Practical Life lesson is taken home so that the child is able to participate in grocery shopping.
 The item is then brought to school and the children are taught how to prepare the item for eating.
 It may be washing, slicing, baking etc. Parents will receive a snack list every two to three weeks.

 Does the school accommodate dietary restrictions?

 Yes.
 Our catering service makes their best efforts to accommodate child's dietary requirements following the restrictions they may have.
 Please inform the school of any restrictions in advance and complete the appropritae documents to opt out of hot lunch if needed.

 Can children bring their own lunch?

-Young Toddler and Pre-Primary Program: For 15 months - 3 years old children enrolled in for full day, receive hot lunch prepared by a local area catering service.
+Children enrolled in for full day, receive hot lunch prepared by a local area catering service.
 A child may opt out of hot lunch program if has dietary restrictions or severe food allergies.
 In such cases, the school will provide reasonable accommodation for supplemental food items (vegetarian/no dairy etc.).
 No food should be brought from home unless specified by medical need.
 Doctor's note - Action plan, is required for food allergy specification.

 How is the child evaluated?